Replicable-MARL/MARLlib/docs/source/intro_marl/survey.rst

 Centralized Training Decentralized Execution (CTDE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Helping agents learn a coordinated behavior while keeping a low computation budget and optimization complexity, the Centralized Training Decentralized Execution (CDTE) framework has been proposed and has attracted the most attention in recent years of MARL research.
+Helping agents learn a coordinated behavior while keeping a low computation budget and optimization complexity, the Centralized Training Decentralized Execution (CDTE) framework has attracted the most attention in recent years of MARL research.
-Under CTDE framework, there are two main branches: **Centralized Critic (CC)** and **Value Decomposition (VD)**.
+Under the CTDE framework, there are two main branches of algorithms: **Centralized Critic (CC)** and **Value Decomposition (VD)**.
-CC-based algorithm covers broader modes of multi-agent tasks while having some restrictions on its architecture.
+CC-based algorithms cover broader modes of multi-agent tasks while having some restrictions on its architecture.
-The VD-based algorithm is good at solving cooperative tasks with its strong credit assignment mechanism, while the task mode it can cover is limited.
+The VD-based algorithms are good at solving cooperative tasks with its strong credit assignment mechanism, while the task mode it can cover is limited.

 Type 1.
 Centralized Critic
 """""""""""""""""""""""""""